HSBNE/hsbne.github.com/admin/dispute.md

 - Abandoning maintenance by starting a repair and not either officially handing it over or completing it.
 - Operating a repair in an unreasonable fashion, such as removing parts and not storing them safely, losing parts, etc.
 - Failing to secure the site appropriately (ie lock everything up).
-- Swiping on a tool for the purpose of allowing another person to use the tool, where that person cannot be reasonably be interpreted as your guest under the guest policy.
+- Swiping on a tool for the purpose of allowing another person to use the tool, where that person cannot be reasonably be interpreted as your guest under the guest policy, or for approved supervised use.
 - Failing to use PPE that is marked as mandatory on the wiki for a tool or an area.

 #### Electrical